 Defined in the domain Ω , where $\Omega \in \mathbb{R}^d$ with boundaries $\delta\Omega$. \mathcal{F} represents the non-linear function that defines the relationship between unknown function u, its derivatives, and its parameters.
 The PDE defined has hidden solution $u(x_1...x_n, t)$, with input space that may be composed of spatial variables x and temporal variables t.
 For some subsequent literary works discussed, the system in question may be time-independent, therefore, terms in the above equations pertaining to time would not be relevant.
-The PDE has initial conditions gand boundary conditions h.
-The neural network seeks to make a computational approximation of the solution u{NN} from input space (Raissi et al., 2019; Karandikar et al., 2021).
-The approximation of solution space by the neural network is denoted as:
+The PDE has initial conditions g and boundary conditions h.
+The NN seeks to make a computational approximation of the solution u{NN} from input space (Karandikar et al., 2021; Raissi et al., 2019).
+The approximation of solution space by the NN is denoted as: